meyer-lab/asmlab.org/_posts/lit/2020-10-15-StochasticStateTransit-PhenotypicHeterogeneity.md

 - Markov Model
 - State Transition
 ---
 A study that investigates the dynamics of phenotypic proportions in human breast cancer cell lines.
-They observe that subpopulations of purified phenotype return to their rquilibrium and they find transition probablities of this stichastic behavior by a Markov model.
+They observe that subpopulations of purified phenotype return to their equilibrium and they find transition probabilities of this stochastic behavior by a Markov model.
 Their findings contribute to our understanding of cancer heterogeneity and reveal how stochasticity in single-cell behaviors promotes phenotypic equilibrium in populations of cancer cells.